 Finishing WordPress Installation

-- Go to yourdomain.com (replacing yourdomain.com with your actual domain)
+- Go to example.com (replacing example.com with your actual domain)

-- Fill in the Database Name, User Name, and Password that you wrote down from above
+- Fill in the Database Name, User Name, and Password that you wrote down from the installation process.

 - Click “Submit“